 Back in the day, creating a great product was the focus of any industry.
 Then, around the mid-seventies, finance became the absolute focus.
 Creating monetary value for the shareholders was the primary goal of most enterprises.

 Some companies walked a different path though, and the green era appeared strongly in the nineties.
-This wave of environment awareness was recently followed by a second wave of sustainability and social responsibility.
+This wave of environmental awareness was recently followed by a second wave of sustainability and social responsibility.